onwuemenejoshua/onwuemenejoshua/README.md

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/joshua-onwuemene/)

-I am open to **Job opportunities, internship roles and Open source contribution**

-You can reach me via email at onwuemenjoshua@gmail.com
+I am open to **Job opportunities, internship roles and Open source contribution**, and you can reach me via email at onwuemenjoshua@gmail.com

 <!--